EnergyGuardProject/data_managment_server/README.md

 ]
 ```

+`owner` is the top level MinIO prefix, including `user_`.

 ### POST `/api/v1/datasets/update`

-Re-downloads a dataset from MinIO into the local cache for every user that
+Downloads a dataset from MinIO again into the local cache of every user whose
-currently has it.
-Stale local files (deleted from MinIO) are removed.
-In the
-future, this will be used to update the pilot datasets that need to change
-periodically using dagster.
+cache has a folder with that dataset name.
+Local files that no longer exist in
+MinIO are removed.

-Request body:
+Request body

 ```json
 { "dataset_owner": "john_doe", "dataset_name": "building_energy_2024" }